mshibanami/redirect-web/docs/redirect-rule.md

 You can also specify a custom URL scheme to open an app, such as `mailto:` to open the default email client.
 To specify an app, use the format `app:<bundle identifier>/<URL>`.
 For example, to open the Notion app with a specific page, use `app:notion://openPage?pageId=<page ID>`.

+You can also specify the **Capture Group Processing** option to process the text captured by the pattern in the Redirect To option.
+Please see the details in the [Capture Group Processing](#capture-group-processing) section below.

+#### [macOS Only] Open in App

-[macOS Only] If you want to specify an app you wish to open the destination URL, use the **Application** combo box.
+If you want to specify an app you wish to open the destination URL, use the **Application** combo box.
+This is only available on macOS.

 > [!WARNING]
 > You can only open an app that supports [App Sandbox](https://developer.apple.com/documentation/security/app_sandbox).
 Also, make sure that the app supports opening the URL you want to open.

-You can also specify the **Capture Group Processing** option to process the text captured by the pattern in the Redirect To option.
-Please see the details in the [Capture Group Processing](#capture-group-processing) section below.

 ### Capture Group Processing